Monthly Planner

 The Monthly Planner – Your Big Tasks

-With that annual plan in front of you, it’s now time to check which actions begin or end in the current month, and which ones are merely transient.
-(Meaning you must do something but it has neither a beginning nor an end.)
+With that annual plan in front of you, it’s now time to check which actions begin or end in the current month and which ones are merely transient.
+(Meaning you must do something, but it has neither a beginning nor an end.)

 At that time, you will close the current week, and you’ll do your weekly summary (which you’ll learn about next) and then proceed first to do a review of the month that has ended, followed by the plan for the next month.

 A question you might have: what if my quarter ends that time as well?
 In that situation, you will first complete your weekly review, followed by the monthly review, and then the quarterly review.
 All of these should not take you more than one hour combined.
-Although it seems like a lot, these reviews will help you to stay on track, improve your productivity, and identify points of failure.
+Although it seems like a lot, these reviews will help you stay on track, improve your productivity, and identify points of failure.

 Once you’ve completed any reviews due, you can move forward with the new month’s plan.
 That will ensure that you have all the up-to-date information, and you can base your decisions on the current situation.